Top JavaScript libraries for converting HTML to PDF

 For quick client-side PDF generation, html2pdf is a suitable choice.
 However, due to potential issues with file size and image quality, Playwright is recommended for server-side implementations to produce high-quality PDFs.

-And if you want to save time with an out-of-the-box solution, make sure to check out PDF Generation for Document Engine, which offers support for:
+And if you want to save time with an out-of-the-box solution, check out PDF Generation for Document Engine, which offers support for:

 -